EmmaKnijn/aseprite-builder/README.md

 Build Aseprite using Github action

 # What should you do?
-- fork this repo
+- Fork this repo
-- choose the platform you want to build
+- Choose the platform you want to build
   ```yaml
   # file: .github/workflows/build_and_release.yaml
   # ...